Graph-Aware Contrasting for Multivariate Time-Series Classification: Experimental Results

 \subsection{Ablation Study}

-In this section, we evaluate designed augmentation and contrasting techniques within GCC, which fall into two categories of variants.
+We evaluate designed augmentation and contrasting techniques within TS-GAC, which fall into two categories of variants.
 The first category tests augmentations, including w/o Aug.
 (N) and w/o Aug.
 (E), representing variants without node and edge augmentations, respectively.
 The second category assesses the effectiveness of contrastive losses, with variants w/o GC, w/o NC, and w/o MWTC indicating the removal of graph-level contrasting, node-level contrasting, and multi-window temporal contrasting, respectively.
-Finally, we compare them with the complete GCC.
+Finally, we compare them with the complete TS-GAC.

 Table \ref{tab:abla} shows the results, where we only present the results on HAR and ISRUC due to limited space. \textit{More results can be found in our supplementary materials}.
 The experimental results demonstrate the effectiveness of our proposed graph augmentation and contrasting techniques in achieving spatial consistency for MTS data.
 Specifically, the graph augmentations show significant improvements in learning robust representations.
-Compared to the variant without node augmentations, our complete GCC achieves improvements of 1.30\% and 0.36\% on the two datasets.
-Similarly, compared to the model without edge augmentations, our complete GCC achieves improvements of 0.60\% and 0.35\% on the two datasets.
+Compared to the variant without node augmentations, our complete TS-GAC achieves improvements of 1.30\% and 0.36\% on the two datasets.
+Similarly, compared to the model without edge augmentations, our complete TS-GAC achieves improvements of 0.60\% and 0.35\% on the two datasets.
 The improvements indicate the necessity of using graph augmentations for better augmenting MTS data.
-Meanwhile, the designed contrasting techniques play crucial roles in learning robust representations, and our complete GCC achieves the best performance compared to the variants without any of the contrastive losses.
+Meanwhile, the designed contrasting techniques play crucial roles in learning robust representations, and our complete TS-GAC achieves the best performance compared to the variants without any of the contrastive losses.
 For instance, we see drops of 2.17\% and 2.52\% by removing GC and drops of 1.98\% and 2.93\% by removing NC on the two datasets, indicating the effectiveness of graph contrasting in achieving spatial consistency.
 We further observe drops of 0.67\% and 2.90\% by removing MWTC on the two datasets, showing the importance of achieving temporal consistency for each sensor.
-Additionally, we can derive from the results that GCC can still achieve good performance even when only graph contrasting is used, further highlighting the effectiveness of graph contrasting.
+Additionally, we can derive from the results that TS-GAC can still achieve good performance even when only graph contrasting is used, further highlighting the effectiveness of graph contrasting.

 Overall, these findings validate the importance of our proposed graph augmentation and contrasting techniques, demonstrating the necessity of achieving spatial consistency when conducting CL for MTS data.